On the number of terms in the COS method for European option pricing: Numerical experiments

-In the BS model, the density of the log-returns is arbitrarily smooth and the tails decay even faster than exponentially.
-In Figure \ref{fig:Convergence-rate-BS} we analyze how the error of the COS method behaves in the BS model for large $N$ and different choices of $L$.
+In the BS model with parameter $\sigma>0$, the density of the log-returns is arbitrarily smooth, and the tails decay even faster than exponentially.
+In Figure \ref{fig:Convergence-rate-BS} we analyze how the error of the COS method behaves in the BS model for large $N$ and for different choices of $L$.

-In particular, we see that the COS method seems to converge exponentially at the beginning for moderate $N$ if we choose $L$ constant, i.e. independent of $N$.
-But for constant $L$, e.g. $L=4\sigma$ or $L=6\sigma$, the COS method does not converge for $N\to\infty$ but the error remains constant for a certain level of $N$.
-This can be explained by Inequality (\ref{eq:error_bound}).
-While the second term on the right-hand-side of Inequality (\ref{eq:error_bound}) converges to zero for $N\to\infty$ and $L$ fixed, the first and third terms on the right-hand-side of Inequality (\ref{eq:error_bound}) do not improve as $N$ is increased but $L$ is kept constant.
+We consider a call option with parameters $\sigma=0.2,$ $S_{0}=K=100$, $r=0$ and $T=1$.
+We see in Figure \ref{fig:Convergence-rate-BS} that the COS method seems to converge exponentially at the beginning for moderate $N$ if we choose $L$ constant, i.e., independent of $N$.
+But for constant $L$, e.g., $L=4\sigma$ or $L=6\sigma$, the COS method does not converge for $N\to\infty$ but the error remains constant for a certain level of $N$.
+This can be explained by Inequality (\ref{eq:error_bound}): While the second term on the right-hand side of Inequality (\ref{eq:error_bound}) converges to zero for $N\to\infty$ and $L$ fixed, the first and third terms on the right-hand side of Inequality (\ref{eq:error_bound}) do not improve as $N$ is increased but $L$ is kept constant.

 For large $L$, such as $L=20\sigma$, this effect disappears somewhat because the tails of the Gaussian distribution decay so rapidly that, up to fixed-precision arithmetic\footnote{The software package R operates with a precision of 53 bits conforming to the IEC 60559 standard, see R Core Team (2021).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL https://www.R-project.org/.}, the Gaussian density can be thought of as a density with finite support.
 Using arbitrary-precision arithmetic instead should show that even for $L=20\sigma$, the error of the COS method does not converge to zero for $N\to\infty$.